This post may contain affiliate links. Please read our disclosure policy.

 It’s easy to make with canned beans, chopped fresh tomatoes, canned or frozen corn, herbs and a homemade vinegar based dressing.

-It got it’s name, Texas Caviar, because it originated in Texas by a woman named Helen Corbitt in 1940.
+It got it’s name, Texas Cowboy Caviar, because it originated in Texas by a woman named Helen Corbitt in 1940.
 She created the recipe in an attempt to add more flavor to Black Eyed Peas for New Year’s since they’re considered a lucky charm for prosperity in the new year.

 Cowboy Caviar in a red bowl with a chip dipping into it.